alexbosworth/run-lnd/README.md

 sudo reboot
 ```

-If using an attached disk that has not yet been initialized set it up as
+If using an attached disk for the full Blockchain and it has not yet been initialized set it up as
 something like `/blockchain`

 ```shell